GrantMoe/DSI-Capstone-Project/README.md

 <font size="1">3.
 Meters per second, complete laps only</font>

 ![bar chart: total laps per model](./assets/images/total_laps_per_model.png)
-<font size="1"> *fig x*: This plot demonstrates the disparity in models' performance</font>
+<sub> Figure 6: This plot demonstrates the disparity in models' performance</sub>

 ![box plot: total laps vs scaler and outputs](./assets/images/total_laps_box_plot.png)
-<font size="1"> *fig x*: Standard Scaler appears to result in models that are capable of driving further, but output configuration does not seem to make a significant difference.</font>
+<sub> Figure 7: Standard Scaler appears to result in models that are capable of driving further, but output configuration does not seem to make a significant difference.</sub>

 ![box plot: average speed vs scaler and outputs](./assets/images/average_speed_box_plot.png)
-<font size="1"> *fig x*: Neither scaler type nor output configuration appears to play much of a role in average speed.</font>
+<sub> Figure 8: Neither scaler type nor output configuration appears to play much of a role in average speed.</sub>

 I had hoped to compare the Keras model metrics to on-track performance, but the relative lack of data made that impossible; there simply wasn't enough information to draw conclusions.
 The following pairwise plot illustrates the sparsity.

 ![Seaborn pairplot](./assets/images/sparse_pairwise_data.png)
-<font size="1"> *fig x*: Pairwise plot of metrics and performance measures</font>
+<sub> Figure 9: Pairwise plot of metrics and performance measures</sub>

 No model performed at the level required for real-world racing safety.
 With one exception, every lap driven by even the most successful models included at least one instance of high-speed contact with a wall.
 This would not be acceptable for a real car on an actual, physical track.